omidpurdarbani/omidpurdarbani/README.md

 <b>Hey</b> 👋

-- 🔭 I’m currently working on Web development projects
+- 🔭 I’m currently working on web projects
-- 🌱 I’m currently using Asp.net core
 - 👯 I’m looking to collaborate on Freelance projects
 - 💬 Ping me about Development and Algorithms <br>
 - 📫 Reach me at my website <a href="http://omidcv.ir">omidcv.ir</a>